dirtyvagabond/funnyplaces/README.md

 	> (crosswalk :factual_id "eb67e10b-b103-41be-8bb5-e077855b7ae7" :only "yelp")
 	[{:url "http://www.yelp.com/biz/aroma-cafe-los-angeles", :factual_id "eb67e10b-b103-41be-8bb5-e077855b7ae7", :namespace_id "AmtMwS2wCbr3l-_S0d9AoQ", :namespace "yelp"}]

-That gives me the yelp URL for the Aroma Cafe, should I wish to read up on it.
+That gives me the yelp URL for the Aroma Cafe, so I can read up on it.

-Now, Factual supports other Crosswalked sources besides Yelp.
-These are the :namespace key value pairs in the results from the crosswalk function.
-So let's find out what namespaces are available for the Aroma Cafe:
+Of course, Factual supports other Crosswalked sources besides Yelp.
+If you look at each row returned by the <tt>crosswalk</tt> function, you'll see there's a <tt>:namespace</tt> in each one.
+Let's find out what namespaces are available for the Aroma Cafe:

 	> (map :namespace (crosswalk :factual_id "eb67e10b-b103-41be-8bb5-e077855b7ae7"))
 	("menupages" "manta" "loopt" "urbanspoon" "yp" "gowalla" "yellowbook" "insiderpages" "chow" "merchantcircle" "citysearch" "yahoolocal" "yelp" "urbanspoon" "yp" "allmenus" "menupages" "simplegeo" "foursquare")

-You know what might be cool is to create a function that takes a :factual_id and returns a hashmap of each valid namespace to the associated Crosswalked URL:
+Let's create a function that takes a :factual_id and returns a hashmap of each valid namespace to its Crosswalk URL:

 	(defn namespaces->urls [factid]
 	  (let [crosswalks (crosswalk :factual_id factid)]